Our latest document: Michigan Public Libraries: Re-opening Considerations after closures during the Covid-19 Pandemic (Google doc)

-Each Library Cooperative is governed by a nine-member governing board.
-The Governing Board manages the cooperative and enacts bylaws, rules, and regulations as necessary.
+Each cooperative is governed by a nine-member governing board.
+The governing board hires the director to manage the cooperative and enacts bylaws, rules, and regulations as necessary.

 Lakeland Library Cooperative